- Installing the Google Sheets App

 - Column B (Attribute) is the name of the attribute you want to create or the existing field you want to update.
-Lead created at, Free trial started at, and Tag fields are default in all customer profiles.
-New attributes will be created under Custom Attributes in the customer's profile.
+Lead created at, Free trial started at, and Tag fields are default in all customer records.
+New attributes will be created in the Custom Attributes section in the customer's record.

 - Column C (Value) is what you would like the custom attribute to be.
 For example, the NPS score or the name of the sales representative.

 - Column D (Type) is the type of attribute you want to add.
 The type determines which filtering options are available.
 You can see a list of the different types below.